 - Store and retrieve the groups and group membership information

 that has been set up in your external directory.Note: Puppet stores local accounts and directory service integration credentials securely.
-Local account passwords are hashed using SHA-256 multiple times along with a 32-bit salt.
-To update the algorithm to argon2id (for non-FIPS enabled systems only), or configure password algorithm parameters, see Configure the password algorithm.
+Local account passwords are hashed using SHA-256 multiple times, along with a 32-bit salt.
+To update the algorithm to argon2id (only for non-FIPS enabled systems) or to configure password algorithm parameters, refer to Configure the password algorithm.
 Directory service lookup credentials configured for directory lookup purposes are encrypted using AES-128.
 Puppet does not store the directory credentials used for authenticating to Puppet.
 These are different from the directory service lookup credentials.

 PE supports OpenLDAP and Active Directory.
 If you have predefined groups in OpenLDAP or Active Directory, you can import these groups into the console and assign user roles to them.
 Users in an imported group inherit the permissions specified in assigned user roles.
 If new users are added to the group in the external directory, they also inherit the permissions of the role to which that group belongs.

 Connect to an external directory service

 PE connects to the external directory service when a user logs in or when groups are imported.
 The supported directory services are OpenLDAP and Active Directory.

 - In the console, on the Access control page, click the LDAP tab.

 All fields are required, except for Login help, Lookup user, Lookup password, User relative distinguished name, and Group relative distinguished name.